sfvnielsen/marble-end-to-end/README.md

 Please refer to the script `main_e2e_nonlin.py` for an example of how the system is optimized.

+## Intensity modulation/direct detection channel
+Inspired from [3], we implement an IM/DD system with an electro absorption modulator and a single mode fiber channel model.
+The system is implemented in `PulseShapingIM` (where the Rx filter is fixed), `RxFilteringIM` (where the Tx filter is fixed) and `JointTxRxIM` (where Rx and Tx filter are jointly optimized).

+Please refer to the script `main_e2e_imdd.py` for an example of how the system is optimized.

 ## Acknowledgements
 The work carried out in this repository is part of a research project [MAchine leaRning enaBLEd fiber optic communication](https://veluxfoundations.dk/en/villum-synergy-2021) (MARBLE) funded by the Villum foundation.